EdwardBenedetto/ClosetCollection/README.md

 There are a number of directions that this idea could be taken further moving forward.

-I could build out the "offer" function with real financial capabilities (buying, credit card processing, etc).
-The "buy/sell" portion of the app is simply to show my ability to create social media functions - it's secondary to the "collecting" aspect of the app.
-This can be added in the future if desired.
+I'd like to build out the "offer" function with real financial capabilities (buying, credit card processing, etc), likely through something like a Stripe API.

 I actually prefer the minimal formatting - the app gets right to the point.
 However, this branding might turn away viewers who prefer a more "visual experience."
 It could look more desirable/professional with a React/Tailwind update.